Last weekend my little sister was at a skiing camp, then when my parents picked her up they brought her on over to meeee!

 So, for the safety of my housemates, I'm off back to bed!
 I'll update later and let you know if the rest of my day is an improvement on the first 2 hours!

-I'm 25 years old, English, and love to travel.
-I work in a boarding school in the UK, which gives me the amazing opportunity to save money, and explore the world during the holidays.
+I'm 28 years old, English, and love to travel.
+I have recently moved to Indiana, USA, to work at a nonprofit camp for 18 months (extended J1 visa).
 This blog has tales of my adventures, and my views on life, the universe, and everything.